NotAI Pixel

 The script host is the same in both regions.
 Only the reporting endpoint differs.
 See Content Security Policy for the exact hosts your CSP must permit.

-Text Monitoring
+Text monitoring

 The pixel can also capture typing behavior inside editors on your page.
 This is opt-in.
 Until you enable it, the pixel is behavior-only.